bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-2.md

 - `Name`: the name of the category
 - `ParentCategoryName`: the name of the parent category.
 If there is no parent, the value should be `null`.
-- `NumberOfProducts`: number of products in this categeory.
-If there are no products the value should be **0**.
+- `NumberOfProducts`: number of products in this category.
+If there are no products, the value should be **0**.

 The outline of the solution is as follows.

-1. Create an initialize a new `productCollection` similarly to how `categoryCollection` is initialized.
+1. Create and initialize a new `productCollection` similar to how `categoryCollection` is initialized.
 The name of the collection is `categories` - you can verify this using _Robo3T_.

-1. `ListCategories()` should first query all categoires.
+1. `ListCategories()` should first query all categories.
 Perform this similarly to how it was done in the previous exercise.
 Store the result set in variable `dbCategories`.

 1. Query the number of products associated with each category (`Product.CategoryID`).
 Use an aggregation pipeline and a [`$group`](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) step as follows.